rostools/samwise/inst/templates/planning-issue.md

     canonical: true
 ---

+Note: This issue is mostly for the lead instructor/organizer to keep track of planning tasks.
+The section about Instructors below is relevant to instructors/helpers.

 -   Location: [ADDRESS](GOOGLE%20LINK)
 -   Date: {{course_date}}
 -   Pre-course assignments dates (\~3-5 hrs to complete, suggest they dedicate a full day to it):